timoh6/TCrypto/README.markdown

 * After extracting the data from a storage (plugins are run in reverse order).

+It is important to note that you can not use data compression plugins if you are using data encryption.

+If you configure TCrypto to use data compression at the same time data is being encrypted, the PluginContainer will automatically skip data compression plugins.

+This is important because compressing confidential (encrypted) data may leak information about the plain text.

 This creates the required serialize/unserialize plugin:

 ``` php